Glossary

 • fixed income An asset class, where returns are received at regular intervals and at predictable levels.
 The most common type of fixed income security is the bond.
 Some investors include loans and private debt in this category.

-• public equity An asset class where individuals and/or organizations can invest in a publicly listed company by buying ownership in shares or stock of that company.
+• public equity An asset class where individuals and/or organisations can invest in a publicly listed company by buying ownership in shares or stock of that company.

 B